-Applications are due by November 1 by 11:59 p.m.
+Applications are due by November 6 by 11:59 p.m.

 Kathleen Dugan P‘2015, Librarian & Executive Director, Cleveland Law Library Association (Location: Cleveland, OH) Shadow Description: Observe legal reference service to lawyers and judges in the Cleveland area.
 Learn how to use our Integrated Library System to circulate and discharge books, look up patrons, charge accounts, and pay patron bills.
 Attend any meetings scheduled.Tour library and courthouse.
 Go out to lunch. **Interested students should live locally, be within driving distance, or already have plans to be in the area.**

-You can browse the entire list of opportunities by Location.
-You can also browse opportunities by category.
+You can browse opportunities by category or by location.
 You can easily search through the opportunities by hitting CTRL+F to bring up a search box in your web browser or PDF.

 Arts/Music - Business/Sales/Insurance – Consulting – Education – Entrepreneur - Event Planning - Finance/Investment – Government - Higher Education/Development - Human Resources - Information Technology/Computer – Law - Library/Museum - Medicine/Healthcare - Non-Profit/Public Policy - Public Relations/Communications (Media, Advertising, Marketing, Publishing, Editing) - Sciences/Research - Social Work - Sports Management/Industry –Other